tjarbo/documentation/docs/moodlebot/getting-started/deploy-with-docker.md

 hide_title: false
 hide_table_of_contents: false
 sidebar_label: Deploy with Docker
-description: Instructions to deploy the moodle notification service with Docker
+description: Instructions to deploy the Notification Service for Moodle with Docker
 keywords:
   - moodle
   - notification